 - 2 Tbsp. lemon juice

-Once cook time is complete, quick-release pressure.
-Switch back to sauté setting.
+- Once cook time is complete, quick-release pressure.
+Switch back to sauté setting to bring up to a boil.
 Add lemon juice, butter, and one more tablespoon of seasoning mix.
 Mix well, making sure that butter melts in liquid below.

-Finally, add shrimp and remaining seasoning mix, making sure shrimp are submerged in liquid.
+- Finally, add shrimp and remaining seasoning mix, making sure shrimp are submerged in liquid.
 You may need to remove some corn, potatoes, and/or sausage in order to do this.
-Return lid to pot and let sit on keep warm until shrimp are pink.
+Switch back to "keep warm", return lid to pot, and let sit until shrimp are pink.
 This will take anywhere from 5 to 10 minutes.
 Then serve and enjoy!